Sleepyblue/calendar-app-vue/README.md

 The current features of the calendar application include:
 - *Event Creation:* Events can be created in the following manner:
 	- Clicking on a specific hour;
-	- Using the *click & drag* functionality
+	- Using the *click & drag* functionality;
-	- Using the dedicated *"Add Event"* button
+	- Using the dedicated *"Add Event"* button;
-- *Event Deletion:* Events can be deleted by choosing the target event and clicking on the *trash* icon present on the preview
+- *Event Deletion:* Events can be deleted by choosing the target event and clicking on the *trash* icon present on the preview.
 - *Event Edition:* Events can be edited by choosing the target event and clicking on the *edit* icon present on the preview.
 This will open a modal similar to the creation one, allowing you to edit the event.
 - *Event focus*: When clicking on an event it will scroll to, and ensure the preview is placed within the visible area of the calendar.
-- *Persistence of Events:* Created events remain assigned to their respective *day/week* even when navigating between different *weeks*
+- *Persistence of Events:* Created events remain assigned to their respective *day/week* even when navigating between different *weeks*.

 <br>